Dan Clark Audio Stealth

 Dan Clark Audio Stealth Review

-Today, we review the Dan Clark Audio Stealth, which is the company’s new flagship closed-back planar magnetic headphone using AMTS technology.
+Today, Marcus reviews the Dan Clark Audio Stealth, which is the company’s new flagship closed-back planar magnetic headphone using AMTS technology.
 It is priced at $3999.

-Disclaimer: This is a sample sent to us is a sample in exchange for our honest opinion.
+Disclaimer: This sample was sent to me in exchange for my honest opinion.
 Headfonics is an independent website that does not have any affiliate links or status.
-We thank Dan Clark Audio for their support.
+I thank Dan Clark Audio for their support.

-To read more about Dan Clark Audio products we have previously covered on Headfonics click here.
+To read more about Dan Clark Audio products I have previously covered on Headfonics click here.

 Note, this review follows our latest scoring guidelines which you can read up on here.